13 Charming Quebec Villages in the Eastern Townships

 Brome Lake is the merger of seven hamlets and villages – Bondville, East Ville, Foster, Fulford, Iron Hill, Knowlton and West Brome.

-Lac-Brome or Brome Lake is where art and history meet.
-The town served as the inspiration for crime novelist Louise Penny’s famous village of Three Pines.
-With its deep historic roots, you will find many museums, self-guided historical trails and even an antique circuit.
-It’s also an area full of delicious eateries and gourmet shops.
-My favourite was Domenica – a little Italy Grocery shop.
-There’s no mistaking it, Brome Lake definitely deserves its Les Coeurs Villageois status.
+With its deep historical roots, you will find many museums, self-guided historical trails and even an antique circuit.
+It’s also an area full of delicious eateries and gourmet shops, my favourite is Domenica – a little Italian grocery shop.

 - Facts about Brome Lake: Population: 5,590 | Settled in 1792-1797 | Located in the Brome-Missisquoi region | Designated as Les Coeurs Villageois